 The varsity football team lost their homecoming game to the East View Patriots 42-38 last Friday.
-The defeat was the Timberwolves’ first loss in their homecoming game since 2005, when they lost 38-27 to the Pflugerville Panthers.
+The defeat was the Timberwolves’ first loss in their homecoming game since 2021 and only the second since 2005.

 “We just made too many mistakes,” head football coach Michael Quintero, or Coach Q, said.
 “There were too many missed opportunities that we didn’t capitalize on and they did, so that’s the outcome.”